-When considering the vocal cords, stents should:
+So we suggest for approaching stenting: When considering the vocal cords, stents should:

-- 1. Cover 2 cm proximal to the stenosis. - Respect 2 cm from the vocal cords.
-If (1) and (2) are not possible, then a Montgomery T-tube should be placed.
+- Cover the affected area of stenosis and two additional centimeters above and below that area. - 2.
+Respect the 2 cm of healthy mucosa, proximal to the vocal cords.

+If (1) and (2) are not possible, then a Montgomery T tube should be placed.

-Related to the carina, prostheses should:
+Related to the carina, stents should:

-- 1. Cover 2 cm distal to the stenotic area. - 2.
-Respect 2 cm proximal to the carina.
-If (1) and (2) are not possible, then a Y stent is in order.
+- Cover the affected area of stenosis and two additional centimeters above and below that area. - 2.
+Respect the 2 cm of healthy tissue proximal to the carina.

+If (1) and (2) are not possible, then a Y stent is should be placed.